chotachetan/polystoreiq/product-prd.md

    - Multi-turn context in local chat history.
 9. Local audit trail:
    - Append-only logs for critical actions.
+10. Ability for user to provide feedback:
+   - Change queries based on feedback from Users.
+   - Cache the query changes for future use on dataset

 ## 7. Non-Functional Requirements